 REI Co-op COVID-19 Health & Safety Standards

-After two months of temporary store closures, we are ready to begin reopening stores – in a limited capacity – to customers.
-In some places “opening” will mean curbside service.
-In others, our doors will open for a limited number of customers.
-In every case, we’ll be taking precautions to ensure the health and safety of our employees, customers and communities.
-We’ll be providing clear guidance for customers on how to shop or do curbside pickup, and we’ll also be closely following guidance from national, state and local authorities to make sure we’re operating in compliance with any restrictions in place.
+After several months of limited store operations, most REI stores are now open – in a limited capacity – to customers.
+In some places “open” means curbside service.
+In others, our doors are open for a limited number of customers at a time.
+In every case, we’re taking precautions to ensure the health and safety of our employees, customers and communities.
+We’ll provide clear guidance for customers on how to shop or do curbside pickup, and we’ll also be closely following guidance from national, state and local authorities to make sure we’re operating in compliance with any restrictions in place.

 Here’s what you can expect, as we begin to ramp up our physical retail offerings:

 - Every one of us is accountable to ensuring we hold to these standards.